 Moment Variable ND Filters.
 A Hands-On Test And Review

-A couple of weeks ago the folks from Moment send me a set of their new variable ND filters to test.
+A couple of weeks ago, the folks from Moment sent me a set of their new variable ND filters to test.

-For a while, they’ve just been sitting at my desk because I’ve simply not had the time to test them out properly because of all the crazy stuff going on in the world at the moment.
+For a while, they’ve just been sitting at my desk because I’ve not had the time to test them out properly due to all the crazy stuff happening in the world.
 And I wanted to do a proper and thorough hands-on test for this review.

 Finally, I got the chance to do it.
-And let me start by saying, that despite some minor caveats, so far I’ve been very satisfied with the results I’ve seen.
+And let me start by saying that despite some minor caveats, so far, I’ve been delighted with the results I’ve seen.

 Two Filters – Two Ranges in Stops